-Disasters cause enormous human suffering and loss, but the right laws and policies can help keep communities safe and save lives.
+Disasters cause enormous human suffering and loss, but the right laws and policies can help keep communities safe.

-Laws and policies underpin all aspects of disaster risk management.
+Laws, policies and plans underpin all aspects of disaster risk management.
 They form the often-invisible foundation of disaster risk management, protecting and preparing communities all around the world.
 Despite significant improvements in recent decades, many countries still need to strengthen their disaster laws to effectively manage the risks and impacts of disasters.

-As we face climate change, a pandemic and increasingly frequent and intense disasters, the need for effective disaster laws is ever-increasing.
-The importance of domestic disaster laws, policies and plans is supported by three key international instruments: the Sendai Framework; the Sustainable Development Goals; and the Paris Agreement.
+As we face increasingly frequent and intense disasters, the need for effective disaster laws is increasing.
+The importance of domestic disaster laws, policies and plans is recognised by Priority 2 of the Sendai Framework, which is to strengthen disaster risk governance.
+Strengthening disaster instruments can also contribute to the implementation of the Sustainable Development Goals and the Paris Agreement.

-The Sustainable Development Goals (SDGs) or Global Goals are a collection of 17 interlinked global goals designed to be a ‘blueprint to achieve a better and more sustainable future for all’.
-The SDGs were set in 2015 by the United Nations General Assembly and are intended to be achieved by the year 2030.
+The Sustainable Development Goals (SDGs) are a collection of 17 interlinked global goals designed to be a ‘blueprint to achieve a better and more sustainable future for all’.
+The SDGs were set in 2015 by the United Nations General Assembly and are intended to be achieved by 2030.

 Disaster law has an important role to play in achieving SDGs 1 and 13, which are to ‘end poverty in all its forms everywhere’ and to ‘take urgent action to combat climate change and its impacts’.

 SDG 1.5 calls for states to build the resilience of the poor and those in vulnerable situations and to reduce their exposure and vulnerability to climate-related extreme events and other economic, social and environmental shocks and disasters.
 SDGs 13.1 and 13.2 call for strengthening resilience and adaptive capacity to climate-related hazards and natural disasters, and integrating climate change measures into national policies, strategies and planning.